percona/pmm-doc/docs/get-started/query-analytics.md

 ![!image](../_images/PMM_Query_Analytics_Time_Range.jpg)

-### Custom filter groups in PMM 2.38 and above
+### Custom filter groups
-Please be aware this is stil technical preview.

-*1. What is it?*
+!!! caution alert alert-warning "Important/Caution"
+    This feature is still in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview) and is subject to change.
+We recommend that early adopters use this feature for testing purposes only.

-- You can filter queries by custom filter groups based on key=value pairs separated from query comment.
+Starting with PMM 2.38.0, you can filter queries by custom filter groups based on key/value pairs separated from query comment.
+This feature is disabled by default.

+The following are the supported technologies and agents:

-- Supported technologies and agents: *MySQL* (`perfschema`, `slowlog`), *PostgreSQL* (`pg_stat_statements`, `pg_stat_monitor`).
+-  MySQL (`perfschema`, `slowlog`),
-- Feature is disabled by default.
-- Example on next picture:
+- PostgreSQL (`pg_stat_statements`, `pg_stat_monitor`)

+**Example**

 ![!image](../_images/PMM_QAN_Custom_Filter.png)

-In picture above we tagged queries which running DB on windows by comment: /* OperationSystem='windows' */.
+In the image above we tagged queries which running DB on windows by comment: /* OperationSystem='windows' */.
 Queries from DB running on Linux were tag with /* OperationSystem='linux' */.
 All types of comments and multicomments are supported (/* */, --, # etc).

 So for example queries looked like:
 ```
 SELECT * /* OperationSystem='windows' */ FROM city;
 SELECT city /* OperationSystem='linux' */ FROM world;